OmooLab/Omoospace/docs/omoospace.md

 |           `-- ModelB.blend
 ```

-The subspace route above is also `FilmA > SQ020 > ModelB`.

-Subspace is just a concept, and its existence relies on files or directories.
-We call those files and directories **Subspace Entities** of their subspace.
+We call those source files and subspace directories **Entities** of their subspace.
 As you can imagine, one subspace may have multiple entities to present them.

 ```bash
 |-- SourceFiles